Greenwashing: What It Is, How To Spot It And Avoid It

 Compostable polymailer bags are a great option if you’re sending durable products through the mail, such as clothing and other pre-packaged goods.

 Packhelp’s range of biopolymailers can be printed with your branding on them, and are compostable in industrial compost facilities.

 Custom pouch packaging is a great way to use lighter materials, which mean fewer fossil fuels emitted in transporting your package.

 They're an ideal solution for coffee and tea packaging, pet food and other dry goods, as well as small fashion accessories like belts and watches.
 Custom Jiffy Bags are also another alternative for such products.

 For many ecommerce brands, the most carbon-neutral packaging option is the traditional cardboard mailer box.

 Most cardboard is made from recycled paper products, and thanks to the economics of scale, is done so in a rather energy-efficient way.

 Click here to see how SHEYN have used the texture of natural cardboard in their packaging design.

-If a cardboard box is free of plastic packing slips, oil-based ink and tape residue, it can be thrown in home compost where it will break down naturally and do no harm.
+If a cardboard box is plastic-free, has no packing slips, is printed with water-based ink and has no tape residue, it can be thrown in home compost where it will break down naturally and do no harm.